The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Benchmarks

 \subsection{Safety}

-In 2019, random examples were systematically generated by Mouhammad Sakr by uniformly sampling from the set of all specifications with given values for the number of (un)controllable inputs and latches.
+In 2019, random benchmarks in the extended AIGER format were systematically generated by Mouhammad Sakr by uniformly sampling from the set of all specifications with given values for the number of (un)controllable inputs and latches.
 The techniques used for this were subsequently improved and described by~\citet{DBLP:conf/cav/JacobsS20}.